alpheios-project/arethusa/docs/content/plugin_guide.md

 Most of our code will go into the `js` directory.
-The `perseids.translations.js` file we usually won't have to touch: It just contains the definition of our `Angular` module, which we will us to place our code in.
+The `perseids.translations.js` file we usually won't have to touch: It just contains the definition of our `Angular` module, which we will use to place our code in.
 It's very important to do this to guarantee that Arethusa can figure out where it can obtain our plugin code dynamically at runtime.